Khushi-singh781/SIH-PROTOTYPE/README.md

  How strong are the signals?
  What should the investigator examine next?"

+The production architecture is designed to support:

+Multi-chain analysis
+Multiple blockchain data providers
+Persistent graph storage
+ML and graph analytics
+Real-time monitoring
+Evidence provenance
+Multi-model LLM analysis
+Human-in-the-loop investigation
+Scalable deployment
 2. Problem Statement

 Cryptocurrency fraud investigations can become difficult because stolen funds may:

-Move through multiple intermediary wallets.
+Move through multiple intermediary wallets
-Split into many addresses.
+Split into many addresses
-Consolidate into a single destination.
+Consolidate into a single destination
-Move within minutes.
+Move within minutes
-Interact with smart contracts.
+Interact with smart contracts
-Reach exchange/VASP-associated wallets.
+Reach exchange/VASP-associated wallets
-Cross blockchain networks.
+Cross blockchain networks
-Pass through bridges.
+Pass through bridges
-Create large and complex transaction graphs.
+Create large and complex transaction graphs

-A manual investigation requires investigators to collect, correlate and interpret large quantities of blockchain information.
+A manual investigation requires investigators to collect, correlate, and interpret large quantities of blockchain information.

-The proposed system automates the repetitive analytical work while keeping the investigator responsible for final interpretation and decisions.
+The proposed system automates repetitive analytical work while keeping the investigator responsible for final interpretation and decisions.

 3. Proposed Solution